 The drawback is that these cases can sometimes be challenging to prosecute, especially if you or an eyewitness did not get a good look at the at-fault driver.
 There are instances where the at-fault driver will confess to the police.
 However, the at-fault driver is often instructed not to testify once he hires a criminal defense lawyer.
 This can make proving your injury case against the other driver more difficult.

 Additionally, it is not enough that the at-fault driver is found guilty of the crime.
 The conviction can only be used in your personal injury case against the other driver if he pleaded guilty.
 If there is enough evidence to convict the hit and run driver of a crime, the insurance companies will sometimes concede on the issue of identity.
-A lawyer in Virginia Beach could help someone prepare an accident claim after the hit and run driver is caught be the police.
+A personal injury lawyer could help someone prepare an accident claim after the hit and run driver is caught be the police.